Australia at the Winter Olympics: Overview by sport

-The Olympic Winter Institute of Australia has programs in alpine skiing, freestyle skiing (aerial and mogul), snowboarding, short track speed skating, figure skating and (along with the Australian Institute of Sport) skeleton.
+In 2006, the Olympic Winter Institute of Australia has programs in alpine skiing, freestyle skiing (aerial and mogul), snowboarding, short track speed skating, figure skating and (along with the Australian Institute of Sport) skeleton.
 Australia also competed in biathlon, cross-country skiing, bobsleigh and luge at the 2006 Winter Olympics.
+By the 2026 Milano Cortina Winter Olympics, the Australian team consisted of over 50 athletes, across Alpine Skiing (3), Biathlon (1), Bobsleigh (4), Cross-Country Skiing (7), Figure Skating, Freestyle Skiing [(Aerials - 6), Free Ski Half-Pipe (1), Slopestyle/Big Air (1), Ski Cross (1), Moguls (7)], Luge (1), Short-track Speed Skating (1), Skeleton (1), Ski Mountaineering (2), and Snowboard [Cross - (7), Halfpipe - (5), and Slopestyle/Big Air (3)], with over 10% of the team bringing home medals.

 Alpine skiing

 Australia has competed in alpine skiing at every Olympics since 1952.
 Australia's first female skier, Christine Davy, competed in 1956.
 Malcolm Milne was considered a possible medalist at the 1972 Olympics, having finished on the podium at the world championships, but a knee injury and a near fall snuffed out his chances.

 Steven Lee represented Australia at three Winter Olympics; he won a World Cup event in Furano, Japan in the Super G event in 1985, and was the second Australian to do so.
 He achieved three top-25 finishes in his career.
 Zali Steggall won Australia's second Olympic bronze in the slalom event in 1998.
 Twelve skiers represented Australia at the 2002 Olympics with Jenny Owens achieving the best result in the Downhill Combined event with a 9th place.
 Four skiers represented Australia in 2006 and only half the number participated in 2010.
+Three Australian Alpine skiers represented Australia in 2026.